Benchmarking Compositionality with Formal Languages: Introduction

 \section{Introduction}

-Systematic compositionality is a hallmark of human language \cite{hockett-1959-animal,chomsky-1957-syntactic, montague-1970-universal, partee-1995-lexical}.
-It is arguably a requirement for any model to call itself a model of language or to achieve human-like natural language understanding.
-For instance, English speakers reading the Jabberwocky \cite{carroll-1871-through} comprehend that the adjective \inword{slithy} composes with the plural noun \inword{toves} to form the noun phrase \inword{slithy toves}, without having a clear understanding of what either the word \inword{slithy} or \inword{toves}---let alone their composition---means.
-This ability allows humans to describe a complex environment using a limited number of primitives (in the case of language, words or morphemes).
-In cognitive science, whether neural networks' possess the ability to acquire such behavior has been debated for over 30 years \cite{fodor-pylyshyn-1988-connectionism, marcus-1998-rethinking}. \looseness=-1
+Compositionality is a hallmark of human language \citep{montague-1970-universal, partee-1995-lexical, fodor-1998}.
+It is arguably a requirement for any model to count as a model of language, or to achieve human-like natural language understanding.
+Compositionality seems to be such a deep property of language that speakers draw conclusions about the overall meaning of sentences even when the meanings of individual words are not known.
+For instance, English speakers reading the Jabberwocky \cite{carroll-1871-through} comprehend that the noun phrase \inword{slithy toves} is built from the composition of the adjective \inword{slithy} with the plural noun \inword{toves}, despite lacking a clear understanding of what \inword{slithy} or \inword{toves}---let alone their composition---could mean.
+In cognitive science, whether neural networks can learn to combine a limited number of primitives (in the case of language, word or morphemes) to describe a complex environment has been debated for over 30 years \cite{fodor-pylyshyn-1988-connectionism, marcus-1998-rethinking}. \looseness=-1

-In recent work, researchers have analyzed sequence-to-sequence model performance on small, controlled datasets in order to draw conclusions about the inherent limitations of neural models to acquire systematic compositionality \citep{lake-baroni-2018-generalization, hewitt-etal-2020-rnns, ijcai2020-708, dankers2021paradox}.
-For instance, \citet{lake-baroni-2018-generalization} cast doubt on neural models' ability to learn systematic behavior encoded in their toy SCAN dataset, but shortly thereafter, \citet{bastings2018jump} demonstrate that an out-of-the-box sequence-to-sequence model could indeed master the task. \looseness -1
+In recent work, researchers have explored the inherent limitations of neural models to exhibit compositionality by analyzing sequence-to-sequence model performance on small, controlled datasets \citep{lake-baroni-2018-generalization, hewitt-etal-2020-rnns, ijcai2020-708, white-cotterell-2021-examining, dankers2021paradox,white+cotterell+coling2022}.
+However, the conclusions of these studies are often murky.
+For instance, \citet{lake-baroni-2018-generalization} cast doubt on neural models' ability to do compositional generalization using their toy SCAN dataset, but shortly thereafter, \citet{bastings2018jump} demonstrated that an out-of-the-box sequence-to-sequence model could indeed fully master the task. \looseness -1

+Instead of hand-crafting small challenge datasets, we propose to test for compositionality by randomly sampling from a whole class of string-to-string functions.
+In doing so, we draw on two linguistic traditions.
+On the one hand, we follow Montague's assertion that no important theoretical difference exists between natural and artificial languages \cite{montague-1970-universal}.
+Following this logic, the question of whether neural networks compositionally process human language is fundamentally equivalent to asking whether they compositionally process artificial languages.
+On the other hand, we draw lessons from the field of grammatical inference \cite{de2010grammatical, rawskiheinz2019nfflml}, and evaluate neural sequence-to-sequence models on many automatically generated artificial languages sampled from particular classes of functions---as is standard practice at grammatical inference competitions \cite{pmlr-v57-balle16}.\looseness=-1